 Moving on to the chicken thighs, run under water to clean off.
 I will also take my kitchen scissors to trim any extra skin and fat from the meat.

-Mix up more olive oil and seasoning blend to coat both sides of the chicken.
+Mix up more olive oil and seasoning blend to coat both sides of the chicken thighs.
 Place the chicken thighs skin side down onto the sheet pan.

 Having the sheet pan chicken and potatoes uncovered will help to achieve that roasted look and flavor we are after.